Since 2016 our guild has been dedicated to broadening access to crafting, technical learning, and creative practices through meetups.

-The Kzoo Makers Guild exists to shift local maker culture away from isolated efforts and toward shared learning, creative reuse, and mutual support.
+The Kzoo Makers Guild works to move Kalamazoo’s maker culture away from isolated projects and toward shared learning, creative reuse, and mutual support.

-The goal is simple: provide anyone in Kalamazoo with access to practical skills, collaborative spaces, and a network of makers who learn from one another.
+Our aim is straightforward: give anyone in the community access to practical skills, collaborative spaces, and a network of makers who learn from and build with one another.

-Meetups are held twice a month on Sunday from 3:00–4:30 PM.
-Participants can introduce themselves, discuss a maker-related topic, or show a project if they have one.
+Meetups are held twice a month on Sunday.
+Participants introduce themselves, discuss a maker-related topic, or show a project if they have one.
 Curiosity is enough—no project required.

 Ready to be part of a community-first maker movement?
 Learn more about our meetups, membership, and how to get involved.